nitishxyz/solforge/README.md

 };
 ```

 This project was created using `bun init` in bun v1.2.21.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.
+Bun is a fast all‑in‑one JavaScript runtime.